Jim Chu: Biography

 Chu grew up in East Vancouver, the second oldest of four children of immigrants from Shanghai.
 Chu often faced the Riley Park gang when growing up.
 He stated:

+The Riley Park gang was a product of the housing project by Ontario and 33rd Avenue.
+They were lower-income, often single-parent families living there.
+I didn't think of them that way at the time-they were just kids I went to school with.
+They wore jean jackets and jeans.
+Other kids wouldn't wear that-that signified you were a Riley Parker.
+They were tough guys who fought with tire irons and chains, and if you fought one of them, you had to fight all of them".

 In 1973 as a 14-year-old paperboy, he was confronted by the Riley Park gang as he recalled:

+"Our shack at 26th and Main won recognition for the fewest complaints in the city.
+Our supervisor said, 'you guys did great, I'm going to buy you some burgers and pop'.
+The day came, and he brought the burgers to the shack.
+And just as soon as he dumped them on the table, the Riley Park guys came over and said, 'These look good and we're gonna help ourselves' and ate them all.
+The supervisor didn't do a thing.
+He was too scared to get involved.
+To look back it's sort of funny now.
+Whenever I se the character of Nelson Muntz on The Simpsons, I think of the kids who became Riley Parkers".

 Chu stated that his experiences with the Riley Park gang led to his interest in becoming a policeman.
 Chu graduated from Sir Charles Tupper Secondary School, where he played rugby, in 1978.
 A fellow alumni of Sir Charles Tupper was the gangster Bindy Johal, a man whom Chu was to pursue as a policeman.
-Joining the police department a year after his high school graduation, he continued his education at the same time, earning a Bachelor of Business Administration from Simon Fraser University and an MBA from the University of British Columbia.
+Joining the police department a year after his high school graduation, he continued his education at the same time, earning a Bachelor of Business Administration from Simon Fraser University and an MBA from the UBC Sauder School of Business.
 His police training includes the FBI Advanced SWAT course and the FBI National Executive Institute.